-How Verizon is using artificial intelligence and machine learning to help maintain network superiority
+How Verizon is using AR and VR to help maintain network superiority

 Through technologies like Artificial Intelligence (AI) and Machine Learning (ML) Verizon can improve how we solve problems and improve our customers’ experience.